Board of Directors

 far beyond their time on the water.
 This inspired him to do what he can to support the organization.
 Dennis is an active member/volunteer with Southside Church and a 2012 graduate of Leadership Coweta.
 In addition to work and various volunteer activities, Dennis really enjoys spending time with his family.

-Taylor Miller, Public Relations
+Beth Parker, Public Relations

 Kathy Avidano, Secretary